apache/tvm/docs/langref/relay_pattern.rst

 In the backend world, we could use the same machinery to build a higher level API using bring your own code generation.
 This API takes set of patterns describing your hardware capabilities and an external compiler, providing a relatively smooth heterogeneous experience out of the box.

-Recently there has been lots of discussion on similar issues in the community, and we wanted to gather feedback and hopefully collaborate on a design that can benefit everyone working in this space.
-This RFC focuses on the pattern language with future applications to come later.

 Examples
 ========